-Cusco provides for some good comfortable accommodations which suits any sort of wallet.
+Cusco provides for some good comfortable accommodations which suit any sort of wallet.

 Hotel Monasterio, built as a monastery in 1592, retains the charm and ambience that has existed for centuries whilst boasting a reputation as one of the world’s finest hotels.

 Visitors to Cusco have a huge array of restaurants and cafes at their disposal; eateries have sprouted up and most are clustered around the main drags leading from Plaza de Armas.
-Cheap eateries line the narrow length of Calle Procuradores, which leads off the Plaza de Armas across from the Compaea de Jesus church and is sometimes referred to as “Gringo Alley”.
+Cheap eateries line the narrow length of Calle Procuradores.
+It leads you to Plaza de Armas across from the Compaea de Jesus church.
 Many are pizzerias, as Cusco has become known for its wood-fired, crispy-crust pizzas.

 This is one trip that’s refreshing in every single way!